 Arctic Animals Alphabet Playdough – Grab some light-colored playdough (like white, light blue, or gray) and some floral pebbles or small rocks.
 Make a pancake with the playdough, then draw a letter in the pancake.
 Finally, use the floral pebbles or rocks to “trace” over the letter.
 The addition of the floral pebbles helps develop the fine motor skills needed for holding a pencil correctly.
 Try making all the letters in your preschooler’s name.

 Don’t Forget Picture Books

 Every preschool theme needs some well-written picture books to support it.
-This is a list of my favorite picture books about arctic animals.
+This is a book list of my favorite picture books about arctic animals.
 Just click on the book cover to see more.
 They are all great for preschool, pre k, and kindergarten.